lucasfurno/docs_en/use-cases/apis-performance-sites-application-acceleration/index.md

 The Edge Function Massive Redirect is available from the functions library of Azion's Edge Computing platform and can be accessed through Real-Time Manager (RTM), from the _Libraries_ menu.

-The function can only be executed when it has been **instanced** in the **Edge Application that you intend to work in and when  the activation criteria and behaviors have been defined in the  Rules Engine.**.
+The function can only be executed when it has been **_instanced_** in the **_Edge Application_** **that you intend to work in and when  the activation criteria and behaviors have been defined in the**  **_Rules Engine_**.

 ## Creating an Instance

 **Path**: Real-Time Manager > Edge Computing > Edge Application > Functions.

-Enter RTM and select the Edge Application that is going to run the function and activate the Edge Functions module, on the **Main Settings**.
-Then, on the **Functions tab**, add a new function, ensuring that you give it a memorable name.
+Enter RTM and select the Edge Application that is going to run the function and activate the Edge Functions module, on the **Main Settings tab**.
+Then, on the Functions tab, add a new function, ensuring that you give it a memorable name.

 **Parameters**: You need to include the type of function for your instance, in this case choose Massive Redirect.
 Note that the function code that appears in the **_Code_** field, is just for information.
-On the **_Args_** tab enter a list of the addresses to be redirected and their respective destinations, as in the example below, and save this function.
+On the **_Args_** tab enter a list of the addresses to be redirected and their respective destinations, as in the example below, and save this function

 ~~~
 [{